itsDevo/thesis/updates.md

 The code is done!
 Now I need to find the implementations for example: To create a streak function Plus I need to implement other algorithms

+## 21.04
+Streak function is done!
+The code works correctly.
+(However it needs performance improvement) I need to focus on algorithms